ajselvig/rethink-postgres-timeseries/README.md

 * value_field: a random double

 For each database, the following operations are performed:

 1. A database and single table are created, along with an index on key_field
 1. A large number of pings are populated in the table
 1. A single new ping is inserted
-1. All pings with one value of key_field are selected
+1. Select all pings with one value of key_field are selected
+1. Select all pings in a certain time range

 ## Results